How ethical is Huawei?

 Huawei, a mobile phone brand owned by Huawei Technologies Co.
 Ltd is given a low Ethical Rating by The Good Shopping Guide.
 Unfortunately, this brand receives a low Good Shopping Guide Ethical Score in our Ethical Mobile Phones Ratings Table and has therefore not yet met our minimum Ethical Benchmark.

-In what areas does Huawei perform poorly?
+In which areas does Huawei perform poorly?

 As a result of Huawei’s frequent violations of human rights, they received a low rating from The Good Shopping Guide.